 - The Wireless Rain-Clik sensor relies on a radio signal from the sensor to reach a receiver at the controller.
 If the radio signal is obstructed, the controller may not respond to the active sensor.
 Make sure the sensor and receiver are installed in such a way that communication is allowed.
 Obstructed signals or interference problems may be resolved by moving the sensor or receiver to another location where communication is possible.

-- The Wireless Rain-Clik uses an address code to prevent cross talk with other sensors or radio devices.
+- The Wireless Rain-Clik uses an address code to prevent cross-talk with other sensors or radio devices.
 A sensor and receiver set for different addresses will not communicate.
+For more information on setting the address, please click here.

 NOTE: Sensor Status LED is red after power outage: